Scramble (video game): Gameplay

 The player controls a futuristic aircraft, referred to in the game as a jet, and has to guide it across scrolling terrain, battling obstacles along the way.
 The jet is armed with a forward-firing weapon and bombs; each weapon has its own button.
 The player must avoid colliding with the terrain and other enemies while simultaneously maintaining its limited fuel supply, which diminishes over time.
 More fuel can be acquired by destroying fuel tanks in the game.

 The game is divided into six sections, each with a different style of terrain and various obstacles.
 There is no intermission between each section; the game seamlessly scrolls into the new terrain.
 Points are awarded based on the duration of survival, as well as for destroying enemies and fuel tanks.
 In the final section, the player must destroy a "base".
 Once this objective is achieved, a flag indicating a completed mission is displayed at the bottom right of the screen.
-The game then repeats, returning to the first section with a slight increase in difficulty.
+The game then repeats, returning to the first section with a slight increase in difficulty, via faster fuel depletion.